khushipatel8/cs225-EC-project/documents/proposal.md

 ## Academic Reference

-The algorithm we are proposing to implement is Boyer and Moore's exact string matching algorithm.
+The algorithm we are proposing to implement is the Boyer-Moore exact string-matching algorithm.

-We will use this provided website for our main in depth understanding of the algorithm: https://dl.acm.org/doi/10.1145/359842.359859
+We will use this provided website for our main in-depth understanding of the algorithm: https://dl.acm.org/doi/10.1145/359842.359859

-To help us understand the paper, we are using the Wikipedia explanation for the logic and pseudocode of the algoprithm: https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm
+To help us understand the paper, we are using the Wikipedia explanation for the logic and pseudocode of the algorithm: https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm

 ## Algorithm Summary